-Card costs increased 53% in fiscal year 2014 compared to fiscal year 2013 due to a relatively higher volume of RA spend to total spend.
+Card costs increased 53% in the year ended January 31, 2014 compared to the year ended January 31, 2013 due to a relatively higher volume of RA spend to total spend.

 Operating expenses

 The following table sets forth our operating expenses for the periods indicated.